shihab97820/base-learning/README.md

-## Day 38 – Learning About Onchain Analytics 📈
+## Day 39 – Understanding Composability on Base 🧩

-Today's learning focused on how blockchain data can be transformed into useful insights.
+Today's learning focused on composability and why it is one of the most powerful features of onchain development.

-I explored how analysts can study transactions, active addresses, smart contract interactions, token movements, and application activity.
-Since blockchain data is publicly accessible, developers and researchers can build dashboards and tools that help communities understand ecosystem growth and user behavior.
+I learned that developers can build new applications by connecting existing smart contracts, protocols, tokens, and infrastructure.
+Instead of creating every component from scratch, builders can combine open systems to create entirely new products and experiences.

-Learning about onchain analytics showed me how transparent data can support better research, product decisions, and ecosystem development.
+Understanding composability helped me see why Web3 development is often compared to building with digital building blocks.
+Open protocols can become foundations for future innovation.

-**#Base #BuildOnBase #OnchainAnalytics #BlockchainData #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #Composability #SmartContracts #Onchain #100DaysOfBase**